 The Nebensaison series takes us on a journey to Mallorca and Portugal through landscapes and moments captured in pastel tints and citrus colors.
 The photographic project, carried out for over a year during the time of pandemic used exclusively expired photo film to enhance the spectrum of time visually.
 It documents tourist sites deprived of their visitors during the successive lockdowns in Europe.

-I find calm, clean, and authentic natural areas in Portugal and capture the wild landscapes and the local surfing community.
+I find calm, clean, and authentic natural areas in Portugal and capture the nature and its intact landscapes.

-I seem to be the only witness to the new dialogue between nature and its inhabitants.
-The clichés show the intimate atmosphere of local life, the strength of nature in its raw state, and the unusual calm imposed by the crisis.
+Most of the ares are completely empty, the nature it seems to be the only witness to the new dialogue between its inhabitants.
+The clichés show the intimate atmosphere of local life, the strength of its raw state, the unusual calm imposed by the crisis.

 Booking Inquiry